sodefrin/vim-gotest/README.md

 ## Features

 - go test -v with `:GoTest`
-- if the cursor is on the test function name, only the test is executed.
+- if the cursor is on the test function, only the test is executed.

 ## Installation